Application process exchange

 • To access the application: On Minerva, navigate to: Student Menu > Student Records Menu > Exchange/Study Away Menu > Request for Exchange

-Tips & Tools for your Application:
+- Tips & Tools for your Application:

-• Don’t rush through your application!
-Click on the Question Marks or Help tabs in the Minerva Application for explanations.
+• Click on the Question Marks or Help tabs in the Minerva Application for explanations.

-• The application will time-out after 90 minutes of inactivity, so it is advisable to have your text/course lists ready to paste into the application.
-This way you won’t lose your work or miss the deadline.
+• Have your text/course lists ready to paste into the application so as not to lose your work or miss the deadline.

 • Once you submit your application it cannot be modified.
 You will not be able to change your choices of partner universities.
-If you want to make changes, you will have to cancel your application and complete a new one before the deadline.
+If you want to make change, you will have to cancel your application and complete a new one before the deadline.

 Step 4 - Approval